OSNEXUS/flocker-driver/README.md

 https://docs.clusterhq.com/en/latest/flocker-features/storage-profiles.html#storage-profiles

 # Running Tests
-After having the agent.yml in place, tests can be performed on the OSNEXUS Quantastor plugin for Flocker.
+After having the agent.yml in place, tests can be performed on the OSNEXUS QuantaStor plugin for Flocker.
 Use the following command to run the tests on the Flocker nodes.
 ```
 trial osnexus_flocker_driver.test_osnexus